Back to Top

 For typical physical attacks that also have a Non-Physical effect/portion of damage, use the following order of rolling:

 1.)
-To hit: use the same d100 hit roll for both the physical portion vs AC and the spirit portion vs Resistance, but assigning separate modifiers to each (including critical hit)
+To hit/cast: use the same d100 hit roll for both the physical portion vs AC and the spirit portion vs Resistance, but assigning separate modifiers to each (including critical hit/cast)

 2b.)
 Parry/Block: opponent rolls to parry or block if possible.
 This must be rolled at the same time as the hit roll.
 Any portion of the combined attack that is parried or blocked has no effect.
 Critical Hits cannot be parried or blocked.